 There is an unprecedented amount of fall protection information available to employers.
 The ANSI/ASSE Z359 Fall Protection Code, which includes Z359.2-2007, has more than 400 pages of information that provides guidance for employers who wish to develop an ‘industry best’ fall protection program.

-Kevin Denis is the Training Manager for Gravitec Systems, Inc, a company specializing in fall protection engineering, consulting, training, testing and technical equipment.
-For the last 15 years, Mr Denis has been involved in the establishment of successful fall protection programs and audits for dozens of companies throughout Canada and the United States.
-He manages a training department that averages more than 50,000 student training hours per year and has authored nationally recognized training standards for a number of different industries.
-Mr Denis is a SPRAT
+Kevin Denis, Training Manager for Gravitec Systems, Inc, a company specializing in fall protection engineering, consulting, training, testing and technical equipment.
+Mr. Denis has been involved in the establishment of successful fall protection programs and audits for dozens of companies throughout Canada and the United States.
+He has managed a training department that averages more than 50,000 student training hours per year and has authored nationally recognized training standards for a number of different industries.
+Mr. Denis is a SPRAT.

 (Society of Professional Rope Access Technicians) certified Level II Rope Access Technician and assists ANSI/ASSE Z359 Fall Protection Committee in developing the Fall Protection Code.